dprada/Pynoramix/doc/source/tutorial_kinetic_analysis.rst

 Accurate kinetic decomposition
 ++++++++++++++++++++++++++++++

+The wrong description will change with the saving frequency, the good one no.

 We have study along the tutorial a dynamical system which, according to what was previously computed: we have 3 clusters with strange life time distributions at short times, with strange first passage times,